oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 old or the new targeted entity itself.
 The targeted entity can then only be specified by an entity reference (see [OData-JSON, section 14](https://docs.oasis-open.org/odata/odata-json-format/v4.02/odata-json-format-v4.02.html#EntityReference)).

-The following JSON payload changes the last name and the manager of Suzanne Brown:
+The following JSON payload changes the last name and the manager of Suzanne Brown.
+The effect would be the same if the `@context` was omitted from the request.
 :::: side-by-side
+::::: caption
+Request
 ```json
 PUT http://host/service/Employees(7)?$expand=Manager
 Content-Type: application/json